Getting Started with the Decision Analyzer Tool¶

 The app should open up in your system browser.
 On first run, you may get a promotional message from Streamlit asking for your email address - you can leave this empty if you want.
 If the app does not open automatically, simply copy the Local URL from your terminal and paste it into your browser.

-Using the Decision Analyzer¶
+Using the Decision Analysis Tool¶

 Step 1: Import Your Decision Data